compulim/react-chain-of-responsibility/README.md

 1. [Register handlers in the chain](#register-handlers-in-the-chain)
 1. [Make a render request](#make-a-render-request)

+In this sample, we will use chain of responsibility pattern to create a file preview UI which can handle various file types.

 ### Create a chain

-A chain consists of multiple handlers (a.k.a. middleware) and they would handle rendering requests.
+A chain consists of multiple handlers (a.k.a. middleware) and each would handle rendering requests.

 The request will be passed to the first handler and may traverse down the chain.
-The returning result will be a React component which can be used to render.
-If the chain decided not to render anything, `undefined` will be returned.
+The returning result will be a React component.
+If the chain decided not to render anything, it will return `undefined`.

 ```tsx
 import { createChainOfResponsibility } from 'react-chain-of-responsibility';